grisha/mod_python/Doc/handlers.rst

 WSGI handler can run WSGI applications as described in :pep:`333`.

-Assuming there exists the following minial WSGI app residing in a file named ``mysite/wsgi.py`` in directory ``/path/to/mysite`` (so that the full path to ``wsgi.py`` is ``/path/to/mysite/mysite/wsgi.py``)::
+Assuming there exists the following minimal WSGI app residing in a file named ``mysite/wsgi.py`` in directory ``/path/to/mysite`` (so that the full path to ``wsgi.py`` is ``/path/to/mysite/mysite/wsgi.py``)::